5 basic principles for conducting a safe traffic stop

 Regardless of how long you’ve been doing traffic stops, no two are the same

-Today may be your first day on patrol.
-It may be your 40,000th.
+Today may be your first day on patrol or it may be your 20th year.
 Regardless of how much time on you’ve got, the odds are good that on your next shift, you will do one of the most statistically dangerous activities known to law enforcers: the traffic stop.

 And no matter how long you’ve been doing them, it’s always good to remember five basic concepts to a safe car stop.

 I’m continually amazed how an average citizen becomes a mouth-breathing, slack-jawed yokel as soon as the lights and siren go on.
-All conscious thought and common sense leaves them and they forget the most basic of laws: move to the right and stop.
+All conscious thought and common sense leaves them and they forget the most basic of laws, and that is to move to the right and stop.

 Consequently, they may just straight stop their scofflaw-mobile dead in the middle of an interstate or intersection.

 You don’t have to get out and deal with them.
-Ninety-nine percent of the time they can be prodded to a safer location with a simple command delivered via your vehicle’s P.A. system.
+Most of the time they can be prodded to a safer location with a simple command delivered via your vehicle’s P.A. system.

 The closer it gets to Halloween, the more tempting it is to lean close to the window and yell “Boo!” to see the reaction and get a quick laugh.